 Pointing is the art of finishing wall mortar joints or similar structures in exposed brick masonry or stone masonry with either cement mortar or lime mortar to protect the joints.

-In order to protect the joints from weather effects, to enhance the appearance of building structure.
+In order to protect the joints from weather effects and to enhance the appearance of building structure.

 Pointing is done with the following mortar mixes:

-Lime mortar 1: 2 mix (1 lime: 2 sand)
+- Lime mortar 1: 2 mix (1 lime: 2 sand).

-- Cement mortar 1: 3 mix (1 cement: 3 sand)
+- Cement mortar 1: 3 mix (1 cement: 3 sand).

-This type of pointings gives a very good appearance but is difficult to maintain.
+Beaded pointing gives a very good appearance but is difficult to maintain.

 The raked joints are filled with a mortar and finished flush with the face of the property after which beaded by a steel highway with a concave edge in between the joints.

 It does not give good look however it is extremely sturdy and it doesn’t enable dust, dirt to lodge over it.

-In this type of pointings, the mortar is kept vertical but inside the surface of the wall with the help of suitable equipment.
+Recessed pointings, the mortar is kept vertical but inside the surface of the wall with the help of suitable equipment.

-Rubbed or grooved pointings:
+4.Rubbed or grooved pointings: